Bass Anglers for Saltwater Conservation – an advocacy coalition of angler groups – wanted to grow their advocacy base.

 Of those who participated, 1,410 were brand new advocates.

-“That represented a 23 percent increase in the size of our advocacy base from just one engagement, almost four times our typical growth rate,” says Roebuck.
+“That represented a 23 percent increase in the size of our advocacy base from just one engagement, almost four times our typical growth rate,” said Roebuck.

 How the Results Boiled Down

-Roebuck says the biggest traffic came from live events, roughly 60 percent with another 25 percent coming from Facebook, and another 15 percent from email.
-The focus was not on email as most of the that traffic was to existing advocates, who were not the target of this campaign.
+Roebuck said that while the biggest traffic came from events, roughly 25 percent came from Facebook, and another 15 percent from email.
+The focus was not on email as most of that traffic was to existing advocates, who were not the target of this campaign.

-“We had an opportunity for people to share the contest with their friends for additional entries, but this option was surprisingly underutilized – maybe 50 people came in this way,” says Roebuck.
-“For the most part, new users came from live events & Facebook.”
+“We had an opportunity for people to share the contest with their friends for additional entries, but this option was surprisingly underutilized – maybe 50 people came in this way,” said Roebuck.

 Need to ramp up your supporters and advocates in a hurry?